Skip to content

-Pairs with the signal / effect { } / ~> language extensions — those desugar to calls into this module.
-Plain .ts / .js files use the function form below.
+Pairs with the signal / effect { } / ~> / -> language extensions — those desugar to calls into this module.
+Plain .ts / .js files use the function form below; .pts / .pjs files can use either form.

 Creates a writable cell.